ImperialSpaceSociety/picotracker-Lora/README.md

  implentation objective is to fly a small ballon around the world and to track it using the Things Network and HabHub.

 ## Major components
-As of now, 19/10/19, we have settled on the following components to go on the tracker solution
+We have settled on the following components to go on the tracker solution.

 ### Tracker